On this page

 - A dedicated ambulance bay, reducing the time to transfer patients arriving by ambulance into the hospital

-Senior Responsible Officer for the project and Director of Estates and Facilities, Jug Johal, has overseen the project.
+Senior Responsible Officer for the project and Director of Estates and Facilities, Jug Johal, oversaw the project.

 He said: “Our number one priority will always be to give you the best possible care, and this new unit will give our teams the space, facilities, and equipment they need to provide this.